Digital Forensics: An Introduction (Part 2)

 Bit-Stream Image: It is a clone copy of the original evidence.
 It includes files from sectors, clusters, and retrieves deleted files of a disk.

-Bit-Stream Copy: A bit-stream copy can be defined as a bit-by-bit copy of the original evidence or storage medium which can be its exact copy.
-A bit-stream copy can also be called as a Forensic Copy of the disk.
+Bit-Stream Copy: You can define a bit-stream copy as a bit-by-bit copy of the original evidence or storage medium, which can be its exact copy.
+You can also call a bit-stream copy a Forensic Copy of the disk.

 Mirror Copy: A mirror copy is the precise replica (backup) of the disk.